Title

 Description

-The oval medal measures 88.6mm x 60.2mm and was struck in bronze by the Medallic Art Company of New York.
+The circular medal measures 108mm and is struck in bronze by the Medallic Art Company of New York.
 No mintage is reported.

 Medal Details